Chabbage8162/LMoP-Repo/Campaign/Chapters/Chapter 1 - Goblin Arrows.md

 The adventure begins as the player characters are escorting a wagon full of provisions and supplies from Neverwinter to Phandalin.
-Tedhe journey takes them south along the High Road to the Triboar Trail, which heads east (as shown on the overland map).
+The journey takes them south along the High Road to the Triboar Trail, which heads east (as shown on the overland map).
 When they're a half-day's march from Phandalin, they run into trouble with goblin raiders from the Cragmaw tribe.

 Read the boxed text when you're ready to start.
 If you create a different adventure hook, skip to the second paragraph and adjust the details as necessary, ignoring the information about driving the wagon.